eldendo/ed6502asm/README.md

 # ed6502asm
-a 6502 assembler in pascal.
+a 6502 cross assembler in pascal.
 Under construction.
 testing scanner, parser and codegenerator